 \begin{proof} The hypothesis and Lemma \ref{lemma:2.6} imply that $\beta_1(M; \QQ) < \mu_1(M) = \beta_1 (M; \ZZ_p)$.
 Hence the result follows from the universal coefficient theorem. \end{proof}

 The following lemma is immediate from the definition of tightness.

-\begin{lemma} A simplicial complex is tight w.r.t. a field of characteristic $p$ if and only if it is $\ZZ_p$-tight. {\rm (b)} A simplicial complex is tight w.r.t. a field of characteristic zero if and only if it is $\ZZ_p$-tight for all primes $p$. \end{lemma}
+\begin{lemma} A simplicial complex is tight with respect to a field of characteristic $p$ if and only if it is $\ZZ_p$-tight. {\rm (b)} A simplicial complex is tight with respect to a field of characteristic zero if and only if it is $\ZZ_p$-tight for all primes $p$. \end{lemma}

 For any non-empty finite set $\alpha$, $\overline{\alpha}$ will denote the simplicial complex whose faces are all the subsets of $\alpha$.
 Thus, if $\#(\alpha) = d+1$, $\overline{\alpha}$ is the standard triangulation of the $d$-ball (namely, it is the face complex of the geometric $d$-simplex).
 If $\#(\alpha) = d+2$, then the boundary $\partial \overline{\alpha}$ of $\overline{\alpha}$ is the standard triangulation of the $d$-sphere; it will be denoted by $S^{\,d}_{d + 2}$.
 (More generally, $S^{\,d}_n$ usually denotes an $n$-vertex triangulation of the $d$-sphere.)
 From the definition of a stacked sphere, one can deduce the following (this also follows from \cite[Lemmas 4.3 (b) \& 4.8 (b)]{BDLBT}).